tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 ### HTTP/2 CERTIFICATE Frames

 In this variant, clients request secondary certificates with CERTIFICATE_REQUEST HTTP/2 frames after TLS connection completion.
-Servers supply certificates via TLS exported authenticators {{!I-D.ietf-tls-exported-authenticator}} in CERTIFICATE frame responses.
+In response, servers supply certificates via TLS exported authenticators {{!I-D.ietf-tls-exported-authenticator}} in CERTIFICATE frames.
-Clients use a generic SNI for the client-facing server TLS connection.
-This approach is problematic as it requires one additional round trip before peer authentication.
-In contrast, encrypted SNI induces no additional round trip.
+Clients use a generic SNI for the underlying client-facing server TLS connection.
+Problems with this approach include: (1) one additional round trip before peer authentication, and (2) non-trivial application-layer dependencies and interaction.
+In contrast, encrypted SNI induces no additional round trip and operates below the application layer.

 # Total Client Hello Encryption